vedantgattani/DEWPAT/README.md

 The file `seg.py` includes some clustering/segmentation capabilities in pixel space.
 It also includes transition matrix analysis calculations.

 Run `python seg.py --help` gives a complete list of possible options.
+I also recommend running with `--verbose` so you know it is acting as intended.

 ### Examples
 - Run the clustering under default settings, printing verbosely, and display the resulting segmented image at the end: